Vicky-Rana/Know-Your-Professor/README.md

 Restoring/Importing MongoDb database:
 mongorestore -d <database_name> <directory_backup>

-(For e.g.:mongorestore -d loginapp DB_DUMP/loginapp/)
+(For e.g.:mongorestore -d loginapp DB_DUMP/loginapp/) - Where loginapp is the name of the database in which all the collections resides.